 Many artists also adopt this drawing tool for their daily sketches.

 I am completely a “ballpoint pen person” for drawing.

-I am completely a pen person.
-Bics, felt-tipped pens, markers, double-tipped pens, pens with nibs large and small; I have tried hundreds of different types and styles.
-I especially like to try out the test papers in stores.
+Bics, felt-tipped pens, markers, double-tipped pens, pens with nibs large and small; I have tried hundreds of different types and styles!

 This will enrich and sharpen your “line-drawing expertise” and your range of drawing materials.

 Try it yourself:

-It covers the majority of my daily needs, and in addition it’s cheap and offers remarkable quality rarely found in its price range.
+It covers the majority of my art needs, and in addition, it’s cheap and offers remarkable quality rarely found in its price range.

-How does this work?
+How does the ballpoint pen work?

-Let’s look more closely at figure 2.
+Let’s look more closely at figure 2 of the picture.

 - The ball